seapoe1809/Health_server/README.md

 **PIE IN SKY:** I imagine it a way download external dockerized apps to run on your server.
 It adds more functionalities and dimensions to our server.
+We aim to add more apps in future.
 Cheers!

+**Disclaimer: **

+Use at your own Risk.
+See License document.
+It is still beta.
+Take all steps to safeguard your data.
+The security will be as safe as your computer is.
+Keep your computer encrypted.
+Dont share password.
+This tool is not a replacement for a Doctor.
+For medical advice, please consult with a Healthcare professional.
+Darnahi only aims to provide Health suggestions/information which might not be evidence based.

  Hope you like it!
 Please share feedback and let me know if you woudl like to contribute to this project.
 You could send feedback by commenting on this repo or going to 'INFORMATiON' card and clicking on link saying 'email' the writer of repo.